Brar21/Python_Learning/README.md

   *Set.name.remove(value_to_remove) os syntax to use method*
   - ".pop()" remove element from set and return that element *print(Set.name.pop()) is systax to use mehtod*
+  - ".clear()" from clean that set or remove everything from Set *Set.name.clear() is syntax to use method*